Serving Injured Workers in Abingdon, Washington County and Throughout Southwest Virginia

 Call Me for a Free Case Assessment

-As an Abindgon workers’ compensation lawyer, once I learn about your case, I can advise how I can help.
+As an Abingdon workers’ compensation lawyer, once I learn about your case, I can advise how I can help.
 In many worker’s compensation cases, particularly those where the injury is obvious and the recovery process is clear (such as in the case of a broken arm), the initial award by the Commission may be fully appropriate, and there may not be any need for legal representation.
 If your award is fair and appropriate under the law based on your injury and I cannot help you recover any additional amount, I will advise you of the same.

-If, however, your award is not fair under the law, and the insurance company is seeking to deny benefits that are legally due, a workers’ compensation lawyer Abington VA residents turn to will advise how I can help you obtain such benefits, and oppose the efforts of the insurance company to deny or withhold benefits.
+If, however, your award is not fair under the law, and the insurance company is seeking to deny benefits that are legally due, a workers’ compensation lawyer Abingdon VA residents turn to will advise how I can help you obtain such benefits, and oppose the efforts of the insurance company to deny or withhold benefits.

 CLICK HERE to view our case results.